lecy/Open-Data-for-Nonprofit-Research/README.md

 ## Research Library

 If you know of an article, blog, or research vignette that does a good job explaning methods for working with nonprofit data, let us know and we will share it.
+For example:

 *Feng, N. C., Ling, Q., Neely, D., & Roberts, A. A. (2014).
 Using archival data sources to conduct nonprofit accounting research.
 Journal of Public Budgeting, Accounting & Financial Management.*